onosproject/onos-docs/docs/content/developers/deploy_with_helm.md

 helm -n micro-onos install onos-topo onosproject/onos-topo
 ```

-> For individual services it is necessary to install Atomix first, as above:
+> For individual services it is necessary to install CRDs first, as above:

 ## Developer workflow
 Developers may want to run and deploy charts that have not yet been released.
 This